lilhammer111/hammer-mind/Programming/Python/NLP/machine_learning.md

 2. select the $x_m$ as the centroid at random.
 3. repeat this proceduce for several times(may be 50 through 100 times) util the distortion converges

+How to decide the number of cluster?

+- elbow method